gquintard/libvmod-pupa/README.rst

 DESCRIPTION
 ===========

-Example Varnish vmod demonstrating how to write an out-of-tree Varnish vmod.
+Example Varnish vmod demonstrating how to write an out-of-tree Varnish vmod, IN RUST!

-Implements the traditional Hello World as a vmod.
+Stores the number of occurences of strings you push/pull into it.

 FUNCTIONS
 =========